 Colour blindness is tested in daylight, using special coloured cards.
 A more complicated test uses an instrument called an anomaloscope.
 It shines a changing mixture of red and green light.
 The person is asked to change the mixture until it looks the same as a yellow light.
 The examiner can tell how severely colour blind a person is by looking at the redness or greenness of the adjusted mixture.

 Inherited colour blindness is not treatable.
 In cases of acquired colour blindness, a doctor will treat the underlying disease or injury.
 People with mild colour blindness lead fairly normal lives.
 Severe colour blindness can interfere with tasks such as seeing traffic signals properly.
-People with severe colour blindness shouldn’t do tasks that require colour discrimination.
+Special eye glasses or contacts may be prescribed to adjust colour.
+People with severe colour blindness may not be able to perform tasks that require colour discrimination.